Skip to contents

 ) |> bind_task_button("btn")

-1. In the server, create an observer on the input button, which invokes the ExtendedTask with the named parameters required by the ‘mirai’ i.e. ‘x’ and ‘y’ in this example.
+1. In the server, create an observer on the input button, which invokes the ExtendedTask, passing in named arguments to the anonymous function (and hence the mirai) above.

 observeEvent(input$btn, extended_task$invoke(x = input$n, y = input$delay))